Py-mon/Luon/README.md

 Used for:

-- Titling a block of code and seeing exactly what it applies to (unlike a comment would)
+- Titling a block of code and seeing exactly what it applies to (unlike a comment would).
-- Allows for less explaining comments by having titled sections of code for more readable code
+- Allows for less explaining comments by having titled sections of code, making everything more readable.
-- Repeating code-blocks without arguments
+- Repeating code-blocks without arguments.
-- Making a function, would require you to call it after you make it
+- Making a function, would require you to call it after you make it.

-Has its own scope.

 Can be ran again if needed by `run xyz` (not a real function so `xyz()` won't work)

 ### Implicit Multiplication
-Multiply numbers and variables next to eachother.
+Multiply numbers and variables next to eachother using parentheses.
 ```
 2(2) => 4
 5(3 + 2) => 25
 ```
 ```
 x = 5
-2x => 10
+2(x) => 10
 ```

 ### Namespaces
 Organize and group functions and other variables.
 ```
 namespace getMax {
-  health() -> number {
+  health() -> Number {
     ...
   }
-  stamina() -> number {
+  stamina() -> Number {
     ...
   }
 }